raymondlouie/MPF-BML/README.md

 ## Details and usage of the MPF-BML implementation

-The computational framework is an algorithm to find the field and coupling parameters of the Maximum Entropy distribution.
+The MPF-BML computational framework is an algorithm to infer the field and coupling parameters of the Maximum Entropy distribution.
 The code to get started is main_MPF_BML.m, which runs the complete framework, and plots various statistics to confirm the inferred parameters.
 The code has been deliberately left as a script, not a function, to allow users  to explore the different steps of the framework.
 Example data is provided.
 The framework comprises of three steps, each of which can be run independently of the other:

 #### (1) Mutant Combining